MakeSchool-Tutorials/sa-2018-node-reddit/P02-Setting-Up-II-MongoDB/content.md

 # Adding Users

-Before we move on, let's make sure that our database actually works.
+Before we move on, we want to make sure that our database actually, you know, _works_.
 We're going to add user accounts to our app [so that users can post under their own username, log in and out, have private information, etc...].  [set expectations: We're going to copy-paste a lot of code quickly/don't worry we'll explain it all later/...]

 First, create a new folder in your root directory called 'models', and inside there create a new file called `user.js`.
 Your file structure should look like this: